persteenolsen/pso-gatsby-blog-cms-two/src/posts/2020-06-17-asp-net-role-based-membership-system.md

 <p>A Web API role based Membership System for authentication and registration managing Users by an Angular or React client / ASP.NET Core 2.2 Web API secured by HTTPS and Authentication by a JWT with the Baerer schema in the Authorization Header</p>

-<p>Administrate Posts by an Angular client an the Web API after a successfully login</p>
+<p>Administrate Posts by an Angular client and the Web API after a successfully login</p>

 <ul>
 <li>